sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 The current code insights backend is a beta version contributed by @coury-clark (based on previous work by @slimsag) - it:

 * Supports running search-based insights over all indexable repositories on the Sourcegraph installation.
-* Is backed by a [TImescaleDB](https://www.timescale.com) instance.
-See the database section below for more information.
+* Is backed by a [TimescaleDB](https://www.timescale.com) instance.
+See the [database section](#database) below for more information.
 * Optimizes unnecessary search queries by using an index of commits to query only for time periods that have had at least one commit.
 * Supports regexp based drilldown on repository name.
 * Provides permissions restrictions by filtering of repositories that are not visible to the user at query time.
 * Does not yet support synchronous insight creation through an API.
-Read more below in the Insight Metadata section.
+Read more below in the [Insight Metadata section](#insight-metadata-section).

 The current version of the backend is an MVP to achieve beta status to unblock the feature request of "running an insight over all my repos".